Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 A major inspiration for this project was reading Jonathan Hsiao's blog post about a bitwise algorithm to evaluate 5-hand poker hands I found very interesting.
-Please check out his blog: https://jonathanhsiao.com/blog/ and the particular post that inspired the project: https://jonathanhsiao.com/blog/evaluating-poker-hands-with-bit-math.
+Please check out his blog: https://jonathanhsiao.com/blog/ and the particular post which inspired the project: https://jonathanhsiao.com/blog/evaluating-poker-hands-with-bit-math.
 The original algorithm was implemented by Pat Wilson with his implementation in JavaScript (2012) here: http://jsfiddle.net/subskybox/r4mSF/.